SudoTraceRoute/Network_Lab_Projects/5. Remote access to the Ubuntu server via Tailscale/readme.md

    - Tap on '+ new location'
    - Tap 'remote' --> 'smb'
    - Enter the IP Tailscale has asssigned to the server,
-   - Under 'Display name' add name/description of the device you are connecting to
+   - Under 'Display name' add name/description of the device you are connecting to.

 Note: for the demontration purpouses, I have enabled "guest" login to the samba server, without additional passwords

 ---